 Now, there are a few things you’ll need to keep in mind before you begin.

-Titles: I know how fond preachers are of their creative titles, but hear me when I tell you that vague, non-specific titles will not help you.
+- Titles: I know how fond preachers are of their creative titles, but hear me when I tell you that vague, non-specific titles will not help you.
 That doesn’t mean you can’t be creative, but keep it at least somewhat relevant to make it easier for Google to find you.
-You’ll need to put your keywords in there at least, so rein that creativity in there Michelangelo.
+You’ll need to put your keywords in there at least, so rein in that creativity, Michelangelo.

 The Value of a Blogging Schedule